toolleeo/cli-apps/README.md

 * [Minesweeper Game](https://github.com/omerkarabacak/minesweeper) - A small command line Minesweeper Game.
 * [nc2048](https://github.com/t0xk/nc2048) - A ncurses 2048 game that can be played in the terminal.
 * [Nethack](http://nethack.org/) - Single player rogue-like dungeon exploration game.
-* [Oldrunner](http://culot.org/public/Code/oldrunner.html) - Character-based remake of Lode Runner
+* [Oldrunner](http://culot.org/public/Code/oldrunner.html) - Character-based remake of Lode Runner, includes all the original 150 levels.
 * [othello-cli](https://github.com/LelsersLasers/othello-cli) - othello-cli is a cli version of Othello (Reversi) written in Rust.
 You can play against another player, the AI, or watch two AIs play each other.
 * [Pokete](https://github.com/lxgr-linux/pokete) - A terminal based Pokemon like game.
 * [rpg-cli](https://github.com/facundoolano/rpg-cli) - Your filesystem as a dungeon!